Ginger Pork and Cabbage Dumplings

-These cabbage dumplings are prepared with cabbage leaves instead of the normal all-purpose flour which makes it low carb.
+These cabbage dumplings or cabbage rolls are prepared with cabbage leaves instead of the normal all-purpose flour which makes it low carb.
 For the filling, you will need ground meat and spices and seasoning.

 This recipe is quite simple to make.
 To make the cabbage “dough” soft, you have to remove the veins and hard parts of the cabbage leaves and then boil or steam the leaves.

 This recipe calls for 1 large cabbage, but we actually need only 8 large leaves from the outside.
 If you try to take the leaves out while it’s raw, it will likely be broken and torn apart which is why we want to boil the whole cabbage first so the leaves become more flexible and can be peeled easily without breaking it.

 You can save the rest of the leaves (smaller leaves, closer to the core) for other recipes such as Pork Egg Roll in a Bowl so we don’t waste it.